 A similar plan was launched in 2017.
 The National Strategic Plan for Malaria Elimination created a roadmap till 2022 that states can follow to reduce the disease.
 The government also provided microscopes, rapid diagnostics, long-lasting insecticidal nets to risky zones to reduce the high endemicity.

-Likewise, there has been a significant change in people’s attitudes towards this mosquito-borne disease.
+Likewise, there has been a significant change in people’s attitudes towards these mosquito-borne infectious diseases.
 The increase in literacy led to people being more aware of the disease and its causes.
 Television and radio further created regular awareness and made the knowledge accessible even to remote rural areas.

 Modern medicine makes malaria treatable if it’s detected early on.
 Below are some common symptoms that signal that a person has caught the disease:

 Since malaria can quickly turn from a mild inconvenience to a life-threatening condition, these symptoms are a definite signal to get a diminishment from a professional doctor.

 However, prevention is always better than cure.
 Malaria and all other parasitic diseases have long-term health consequences.
 The best treatment is not having an infection at all.
 Since the female Anopheles mosquito causes malaria, prevention relies on making sure that there are no breeding grounds for the mosquitoes.
 You can also take the following steps to ensure a malaria-free household: